damianhakert/damianhakert.github.io/source/jobs/business-development/index.md

 * You are obsessed with making customers happy.
 You know that the slightest trouble in getting started with a product can ruin customer happiness.
 * Be ready to learn how to use GitLab and Git as you’ll be able to edit the website directly from terminal.
 * Excellent spoken and written English
 * Work remotely from anywhere in the world (Curious to see what that looks like?
-Check out our remote manifesto!)
+Check out our <a href="https://about.gitlab.com/2015/04/08/the-remote-manifesto/" target="_blank">remote manifesto</a>!)